graphql-java/graphql-java/docs/sdldirectives.rst

         // data['usa'] == '10-08-1969'
     }

-Notice the DSL definition did not have a ``format`` argument yet once the directive wiring is applied, it is added to the field definition and hence clients can begin to use it.
+Notice the SDL definition did not have a ``format`` argument yet once the directive wiring is applied, it is added to the field definition and hence clients can begin to use it.